-Join Gabriel Corbett for an in-depth discussion in this video Using ordinate dimensions, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Using ordinate dimensions, part of SOLIDWORKS: Sheet Metal Design.

 Ordinate dimensions are used a lot in sheet metal.…Primarily because there's so many items on most sheet metal parts, and it's hard to…detail using other dimensioning techniques.…To use other dimensions, we first need to select a starting point where our ordinate…dimensions are going to be coming from.
 In this case here, let's go over here to…Annotation, click on the drop down under Smart Dimension.…And let's go ahead and grab either Ordinate dimension, Horizontal or Vertical…Ordinate Dimension.
 Let's start off with horizontal.…In this case here, I want to use this edge here as my starting point for my ordinate.…Go ahead and click on that, and then it applies a little zero mark to your cursor.…